BotMill/fb-botmill/CONTRIBUTING.md

 - Introduce/Code your heart out to implement your idea.
 - Submit a pull request

+If you want to contribute, drop us an email at alvin.reyes@botmill.io OR donato.rimenti@botmill.io

 **<h3>Bot Examples</h3>**
 We would really appreciate it if you can share the bots that you made using our framework, just like the many people who ask us to show case theirs.